Gnani-Codes/MetaGeek-internAssignment/README.md

 (4) This folder contains solution for Nodejs 1.4.1, to run it direct to /NodeQuestion1.4.1 and type "node index.js".
 Output will be logged in termminal.
 For question 1.4.2, to run it direct to /NodeQuestion1.4.2 and type "node index.js".
 -The API will fetch the data from "http://jsonplaceholder.typicode.com/users", and logs it .(if no error)

+(3) This folder contains solutions to those general programming questions.